DashineePARMANUM/statistics-projects-summer-2025/PowerBI_Visualizations/PowerBI_Docs/PowerBI_Process.md

 - Create a column chart showing the final scores by student.
   - Created Chart 2.1 on slide *ColChart-Final* which is a column chart displaying the final score by student.
 - Create a pie chart or donut chart showing the distribution of letter grades.
-  - Created Chart 3.1 on slide *PieChart-Letter* which is a pie chart dispalying the percentage of student who obtianed each grade (Count is dispalyed when hoverign on a specific segment).
+  - Created Chart 3.1 on slide *PieChart-Letter* which is a pie chart dispalying the percentage of student who obtianed each grade (Count is dispalyed when hovering over segment).
+- Compiled all charts on slide *Basic Visuals* and renamed the charts:
+  -  Chart 1.2 = copy of Chart 1.1
+  -  Chart 2.2 = copy of Chart 2.1
+  -  Chart 3.2 = copy of Chart 3.1

 ---
 ## 3. Use Slicers and Filters
+- Duplicated slide *Basic Visuals* and renamed it *Slicers*.
+- Renamed the chart:
+  -  Chart 1.3 = copy of Chart 1.1
+  -  Chart 2.3 = copy of Chart 2.1
+  -  Chart 3.3 = copy of Chart 3.1
 - Add a slicer to filter by *Grade* (e.g., A, B, C).
+  - Created Slicer 1.1 which allowed to select any of the grades, creating a filter on the all charts on the slide.
 - Add a second slicer to filter by *Last Name* (alphabetically or search box).
+  - Created Slicer 2.2 which allowed to select any student last name, creating a filter on the all charts on the slide.
 - Try combining filters (e.g., show only students with *Grade* "A" whose *Last Name* starts with “M”).
+  - The slicers may be combined by selecting any grade in Slicer 1.1 and any last anme in Slicer 2.1.

 ---
 ## 4. Create Cards and KPIs